 - in your email signature

-- cross promote social accounts: mention Twitter handle on Facebook, Facebook Fanpage on Twitter etc.
+- cross-promote social accounts: mention Twitter handles on Facebook, Facebook Fanpage on Twitter etc.

 15. Test and Optimize your tweet text

 Tweet the same article with two totally different texts and see what happens.
 Most likely one will get far more attention in form of retweets than the other.
 There are proven titles that work well on Twitter like list posts.
 Emotional words can also help a lot – a good example is one of our recent guest posts which works very well in social media: How to Effortlessly Create Captivating Headlines and Subheads

 Whatever you use as a tweet text, try to leave some space for retweets and comments.
 Do not use the full 140 characters.

 There are always some things you do that will work well and others that will not work as you expected.
 In the long run, you want to know what works and do more of that in order to get better results from Twitter.

 To get there you need numbers.
 You need to monitor how people react to your activity, do they retweet or click?
 Are you gaining followers?
 Are there activities that inspire more people to follow you?